 The third semester is designed as an internship semester.
 It comprises a continuous period of at least 20 weeks and must be completed in a company in Germany or abroad.
 The goal is to apply the acquired specialized business knowledge and skills and entrepreneurial competencies in practice and to implement them in a professional way.

 In line with the admission requirements, it may be possible to shorten the regular duration of study from four to three semesters.
 If no practical semester is completed, the standard period of study is 3 semesters only.

 It is recommended to complete an internship semester as this is where the knowledge gained can be deepened and important contacts for the further career can be made.
 The duration of 20 weeks ensures a comprehensive insight into the company and the work areas.

-The last semester is reserved for writing the Master’s Thesis in the form of a research topic related to a selected area.
-The Master's thesis should preferably be written in a company, whereby the students apply their expertise in a company.
+The last semester is also reserved for writing the Master’s Thesis in the form of a research topic related to a selected area of entrepreneurship or innovation management.
+The Master's thesis can be written in a company, whereby the students apply their expertise in a company.
 Finally, the writing of the Master's thesis enables students to apply the knowledge and skills they have acquired during their studies to real-life corporate problems within a specified period of time (5 months).

 Application and admission

 Examination Guidelines 2016 (for Bachelor and Master degree programs at Hochschule Worms),